useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 Yeah.
 And we care about how it looks.
 It's really an important thing.
 It's not so much about algorithms and how they are implemented.
 Of course, that can have a huge effect, but as a user, as a programmer, we want to take care of our data.
 We are data scientists.

-**Nick: **

-**Yeah.**

-Thomas:

 We're not algorithm, we're not computer scientists.
 We're data scientists.
 We care about our data.

 **Nick: Yeah.
 Awesome.
 Okay, can you describe a typical day in your